Knox County Courts – A Practical Guide to Court Records and Services

 Each court provides its own electronic search tool:

-• Common Pleas (General and Domestic Relations): The Knox County Clerk of Courts operates CourtView, which allows the public to search criminal, civil, and domestic relations case records by individual name, business name, case type, case status, party type, date of birth, or filing date range.
-The database contains open and closed cases, displaying party information, charges, dispositions, and register of actions.
+• Common Pleas (General and Domestic Relations): The Knox County Clerk of Courts runs CourtView, which lets you search criminal, civil, and domestic relations case records by individual name, business name, case type, case status, party type, date of birth, or filing date range.
+The database covers both open and closed cases, showing party details, charges, dispositions, and a full register of actions.

-• Mount Vernon Municipal Court: The court’s case search tool allows users to look up traffic, criminal, and civil cases by name, case number, or other identifying information.
+• Mount Vernon Municipal Court: The court's case search tool lets users look up traffic, criminal, and civil cases by name, case number, or other identifying information.

-• Probate/Juvenile Court: The Probate/Juvenile Court records search provides access to probate estates, guardianships, marriage licenses, and name change filings.
-Searches can be conducted by case type, party name, case number, or filing date.
+• Probate/Juvenile Court: The Probate/Juvenile Court records search gives access to probate estates, guardianships, marriage licenses, and name change filings.
+You can search by case type, party name, case number, or filing date.

 In-Person Access

 All three court clerk offices allow walk-in visitors to inspect public records during business hours.
-The Knox County Clerk of Courts maintains public-access terminals where individuals can search the electronic case management system.
+The Knox County Clerk of Courts also has public-access terminals available for searching the electronic case management system on-site.

 Knox County Clerk of Courts